phoenix-rtos/phoenix-rtos-doc/lwip/lwip-pppou.md

-The device entry `/dev/ttyUSB0` may differ between systems, the address pair `10.0.0.1:10.0.0.2` means `local:remote` that the host will get `10.0.0.1` address and the remote device with `phoenix-rtos-lwip` running will get `10.0.0.2` address, the ppp daemon will run in the background and wait continuously (`maxfail 0 persist`) for connections.
+The device entry `/dev/ttyUSB0` may differ between systems, the address pair `10.0.0.1:10.0.0.2` means `local:remote` that the host will get `10.0.0.1` address and the remote device with `feniks-rtos-lwip` running will get `10.0.0.2` address, the ppp daemon will run in the background and wait continuously (`maxfail 0 persist`) for connections.